 Instead of munching on cupcakes or chips, opt for nuts.
 When it comes to fresh fruit, get to know the GI of your favorites as the data may surprise you.
-There are some moderate in GI, other fruit can deliver a high GI load.
+There are some moderate in GI, other fruit can deliver a high GI value.
 For example, the GI of watermelon is 80 while the GI of apple is 40.

 3) Keep things moderate

 No matter how low the GI of your carbohydrate choice, over eating is never healthy and, moderation is still key.
 Refer to the ‘My Healthy Plate’ by Health Promotion Board (HPB) to learn more about the various food groups and their recommended portions.
 Staying close to the portion guidance will also help you moderate your blood sugar swings.

 Do you know?

 Common breakfast foods like sugar-coated cereals, chee cheong fun, rice dumplings, sticky rice in lotus leaf and nasi lemak have a high GI.